braidn/Knowledge-Repo/Elixir.md

   * Handy way to control whether a recursive function will be called through pattern matching.
   * There are is a limited amount of expressions that function in guard clauses so be careful.
 * Default params are a possibility using: `param \\ default value syntax`.
+  * Under the hood, the compiler generates two different functions with diff arities.
 * Private functions are defined using the `defp` syntax over the `def` syntax.
 * `|>` operator takes the result of the expression on it's left and passes it to as the first param to the function on it's right.
   * This is also called a 'pipeline'.
   * ALWAYS put parens around function params in pipelines.
+  * and perhaps always use them when calling functions, otherwise things can be too ambiguous.

 ## Modules